 UT College of Medicine Chattanooga pediatric interns and residents

 Ronald McDonald House Charities Patient Coordinator

 Heather lives in Ooltewah with her husband, Ryan and son Drew.
 Drew was born with Prune Belly Syndrome and has seen many doctors.
 After a major surgery at Children’s at Erlanger, Drew was in the PICU for 34 days.

 Virginia is a dedicated wife, mother, birth support worker, and volunteer.
 Virginia resides just outside of Chattanooga with her high school sweetheart and husband of 15 years, James, and their four beautiful children.
 Her experiences with her own children inspired her to pursue professional certifications to educate and support other mothers during their childbirth year and breastfeeding journey.
-She owns her own business, Redeemed Birth Services, and currently serves on the boards of two non-profits, the Appalachian Breastfeeding Network and Eve's Victory.
+She owns her own business, Redeemed Birth Services, and currently serves on the board of the non-profit, Eve's Victory.
 In 2016 Virginia's third child, Quinn, who due to a maternal infection was born at 30.5 weeks, spent one month in the Erlanger NICU.
 This was a very trying time, but the Erlanger NICU team was amazing in their care of Quinn.
 He is now a healthy, growing boy!